Trump to GOP: Support candidates who 'stand for our values' - WTMJ

 “You can’t pick people who have already lost two races and do not stand for our values,” Trump said.

-Trump devoted much of his remarks to railing against President Joe Biden, which he called “the most radical left-wing administration in history.”
+Trump focused his early remarks on Biden, which he called “the most radical left-wing administration in history.”

 “As we gather tonight our country is being destroyed before our very eyes,” he said.